CodexUse updates and installers: what to expect

 Download links

-- macOS (Apple Silicon): DMG from the GitHub releases feed linked on the download button.
+- macOS Apple Silicon: download from the GitHub releases feed linked on the download button, or install with Homebrew.

 - Homebrew: